The Corrupt Index

 Installation

-The Corrupt Index imagines AI not as a creative tool but as an embodiment of a hegemonic system of knowledge constructed upon the acts of collection, systemisation and categorisation.
-The ‘new-age’ text-to-image generators employ a million, accumulated references in order to distill a single, summary image – in this, each AI image is in itself an archive of the impulses resident within infinite prior prompts.
+The Corrupt Index imagines AI not as a creative tool but as an embodiment of a hegemonic knowledge system constructed upon the acts of collection, systematisation and categorisation.
+The ‘new-age’ text-to-image generators employ a million, accumulated references in order to distil a single, summary image – in this, each AI image is in itself an archive of the impulses resident within infinite prior prompts.

-Instead, we turn to the slime mold as a material embodiment of communal experience and memory – and paradoxically, their erasure.
-As an alive, sentient organism, slime mold learns and remembers with its whole body.
+Instead, we turn to the slime mould as a material embodiment of communal experience and memory – and paradoxically, their erasure.
+As an alive, sentient organism, slime mouuld learns and remembers with its whole body.
 However, as networks of mold grow, it releases gross mycotoxins, which are capable of causing memory loss among humans.

-In the present exhibition thus, the mold grows and dies - simultaneously, digital images get corrupted and a slow oblivion of the canonised archive is engineered.
+In the present exhibition thus, the mould grows and dies - simultaneously, digital images get corrupted and a slow oblivion of the canonised archive is engineered.